On this page you will find information and resources about Hirschsprung's Disease.

 Ganglion Cells

-Ganglion cells (nerve cells) are missing from a part of the bowel.
-In areas without such nerves, the muscle within the bowel wall does not contract to push material through, which results a blockage.
+A ganglion cell is a type of nerve cell.
+In a person who has Hirschsprung's Disease, the ganglion cells are missing from a part of the bowel.
+In areas without such cells, the muscle within the bowel wall does not contract to push material through, which results a blockage.

 Symptoms

-- failing to pass meconium within 48 hours - the dark, tar-like poo that healthy babies pass soon after being born (although some babies later diagnosed with Hirschsprung's disease do pass meconium)
+• Failing to pass meconium within 48 hours.
+Meconium is the dark, tar-like poo that healthy babies pass soon after being born (although some babies who are later diagnosed with Hirschsprung's disease do pass meconium)

 Neonatal Admission

 Most cases of Hirschsprung's disease are diagnosed during the neonatal period.
-This is because the main symptom is not passing any meconium in the first 48 hours.
+This is because the main symptom is not passing any meconium in the first 48 hours following birth.
 Most babies are born at hospitals that do not have paediatric surgical facilities and therefore you may be transferred from one hospital to another.

 The Digestive System

 Your teeth chew food, and saliva (containing enzymes) begins carbohydrate digestion.
-The food travels down the esophagus to the stomach via peristalsis (muscle contractions).
+The food travels down the oesophagus to the stomach via peristalsis (muscle contractions).

 The stomach churns food, adds acids and enzymes, and breaks it down into a liquid.
 The liver, pancreas, and gallbladder also play important roles in digestion by secreting digestive juices and bile.